CruGlobal/jenkins-jobs/README.md

   * pipeline-jobs.yml --> Multibranch pipeline jobs
 * Test your work
   * Push your feature branch to github
-  * Request Mike Albert to turn on Jenkins Lab, if jenkins-lab.cru.org gives you a 503.
+  * Request AWSInfrastructure@cru.org to turn on Jenkins Lab, if jenkins-lab.cru.org gives you a 503
-  * Manually tweak the "Execute Shell" step of create-jenkins-job's [config][1] to use your feature branch.
-    (See the comment there for the syntax.)
-  * Run create-jenkins-job to make your job changes, and run your new or updated job.
+  * Run create-jenkins-job to make your job changes, and run your new or updated job
   * Repeat until bugs are gone
-* Issue a pull request against master and request a code review from Mike Albert or Matt Drees
+* Issue a pull request against master and request a code review
 * After approval has been given, merge to master and delete the feature branch
-* To create your new job on Jenkins, run the "create-jenkins-jobs" [job][2] on Jenkins Production.
+* To create your new job on Jenkins, run the "create-jenkins-jobs" [job][1] on Jenkins Production

 Pipeline Library